Yaw099/CRCP3320-WebApp/README.md

 # CRCP3320-WebApp
-web app for the Spring term
+web application for the Spring term